 Signs of a Roof Leak Inside

-Often, the first time you’ll notice a roof leak is when stains or other warning signs appear inside the home.
+The first hint you might notice that your roof is leaking can be spotted right inside the home.
+Watch for stains or other warning signs to appear on walls, ceilings, and furniture.
 Here are some sure-fire signals that you may have a leaky roof:

 Damp Timbers or Loft Insulation